emissary-ingress/emissary/user-guide/upgrade-to-pro.md

 make apply-upgrade-to-pro
 ```

-This `make` command will use `kubectl` to deploy Ambassador Pro alongside your Ambassador deployment.
+This `make` command will use `kubectl` to deploy Ambassador Edge Stack alongside your Ambassador deployment.
 It will also redeploy the httpbin and QoTM services which are used for demo purposes.

-Verify that Ambassador Pro is running:
+Verify that Ambassador Edge Stack is running:

 ```
 kubectl get pods | grep ambassador